 Kiosks have many forms and functions.
+They come as stand-alone stations or wall mounts.
 They have a wide variety of applications.
 It’s their flexibility as well as the convenience that make kiosks such a potentially beneficial tool for most businesses.

 Widely used for providing services such as paying bills, filling out application forms and so on.
 Some of the most common applications include deposits and withdrawal machines at banks, self-ordering at restaurants, appointment check-in and pay for the prescription in hospitals, airport-parking kiosk.